Department Chair: James Schnepf

 162 Problem Solving, Programming and Data Representation.
 (4)

-Continues the introduction to object-oriented problem-solving begun in CSCI 161, with an emphasis on algorithms, data structures and the social context of computing, along with significant coverage of software engineering.
+Continues the introduction to object-oriented problem-solving begun in CSCI 161, with an emphasis on algorithms, data structures and the social context of computing, along with significant coverage of software development.
 Prerequisite: 161.

 217 Topics in Computer Science.
 (0-4)